Moving the Multi-sensory Brand Experience Beyond Retail

-Combining visuals of waving fields of grain while piping in the smell of freshly baked bread can not only calm a group of travelers but can also influence the travelers to purchase from your airport bakery.
+Combining visuals of waving fields of grain while piping in the smell of freshly baked bread can calm a group of travelers.
+It can also influence the travelers to purchase from your airport bakery.

 Interactive screens are one of the best ways to engage touch.
 In fact, they engage the senses of both touch and sight.
 Interactivity goes a lot further than just encouraging customers to buy something.
 Some of the most valuable uses of interactive digital signs occur outside the retail world e.g. check-in kiosks at hotels, convention centers, hospitals.
 These systems mimic the experience of using a smartphone or tablet, making them high-engagement centers for customers.